Ramys/Torncore-Modules/mod-guildhouse-Patch/README.md

 ```
 1) Simply place the module under the `modules` directory of your AzerothCore source.
 2) Import the SQL manually to the right Database (auth, world or characters)
-3) Apply the guildhouse.patch to your source
+3) Apply the guildhouse.patch to your source.
+4) Apply BeastMaster Patch to allow pets for all players.
-4) Re-run cmake and launch a clean build of AzerothCore.
+5) Re-run cmake and launch a clean build of AzerothCore.

 ```
 ## Patch Information